exercism/website-copy/tracks/python/exercises/say/mentoring.md

 Generally a student will find it easier to work with the number as a string for this problem, but both approaches are valid.

 ## Talking points
-The student should be familiar with comprehensions - if they aren't, introduce the concept as they are very useful here.
+List comprehensions are very useful for this exercise.

 There are a wide variety of valid approaches to this problem, which gives students a lot of opportunity to experiment and encounter new ways of manipulating data.
 Some useful techniques that students might not have encountered are listed below.